piejanssens/Extension-ExtendedUnpacker/README.md

 > **Note:** This script is compatible with python 3.8.x and above.

-# Unzip
+# ExtendedUnpacker

-This script extracts nested zip archives from downloaded files.
+This script extracts nested archives from downloaded files.

 Authors:
 - thorli <thor78@gmx.at>